 In some cities, grassroots organisations started experimenting with temporary use with little political or administrative intervention.
 Elsewhere, local authorities have actively looked for ways to facilitate this movement.

 Freedom for urban development

-François Jégou, Lead Expert for the URBACT REFILL Action Planning network
+François Jégou, Lead expert for the URBACT REFILL IAP network

 Founder and head of Strategic Design Scenarios François Jégou has 20 years of experience in strategic design, participative scenario building and definition of new product-services-policy systems.
 SDS is involved in co-design projects at the interplay of social innovation and public innovation at local, national and European levels.
 François is professor of strategic design at La Cambre, Brussels and Design manager of the Laboratory of Usage and Innovative Practices at the Cité du Design in Saint-Etienne, France.
 He is Lead expert of URBACT, Expert for DG REGIO and founding member of the DESIS Design for Social Innovation and Sustainability network.
 His last publication: Social Innovation in Cities, URBACT Capitalisation process.